francis-io/docker-vault-consul/README.md

 ## Features

-TODO:
-exposure on localhost for easy dns (windows users YMMV) UI
+* Service exposure on localhost for easy DNS using Traefik (Windows users YMMV)
-Traefik
-auto unseal
-make wrapper
-configurable cluster sizes
-optional local container builds totally stateless, by design
+* Dashboards activated on Vault and Consul
+* (Super insecure) Auto unseal for easy development
+* Configurable cluster sizes.
+Currently supports scaling consul from a single Consul node to how ever many you like
+* Read and load Vault policies from a directory (see `./vault/policies/`)
+* optional local container builds if you want to modify either Vault or Consul beyond mounting config (currently, just uncomment in the `docker-compose.yaml`)
+* Totally stateless (by design).
+You will always get a fresh environment
+* Control the version of Consul and Vault from the .env file

 ## Requirements